prithaprith/Flood-Guardian/README.md

 ### Overview

-Flood Watch Buddy is a React-based web application designed to help users stay safe and informed during flood events.
-It provides real-time flood alerts, safe route recommendations, emergency contacts, a flood gallery, and more.
+FloodGuardian is a mobile-first application designed to predict, prepare for, and respond to floods in vulnerable areas.
+By combining real-time satellite data and community-driven alerts, the app empowers users with life-saving tools from early warnings and safe route navigation to emergency SOS messaging and resource access.
+Whether you're planning ahead or facing rising waters, FloodGuardian helps communities stay informed, connected, and protected.

 ---